lmorchard/FediRing/content/partials/siteDescription.md

-This is a hare-brained scheme to build webrings of verified fediverse profiles.
+This is a hare-brained scheme to build linked rings of verified fediverse profiles.

-Use it for whatever you like!